Lockdown leftover recipes

 Likewise, you can use any leftover salad you might have, and it doesn’t need to be these specific ingredients.

 Preheat the oven to 200c

 Place the butternut squash in a roasting tin with some oil and mixed herbs.

 My wife prefers coconut oil, but olive oil would be ok too.

 Roast for about 20 minutes until they’re slightly caramelized.
 Once cooked, leave to cool and get on with assembling your salad.

 In a lovely salad bowl, put your leaves, cucumber, and tomatoes.
 Once the roasted butternut squash is cooled, add that to your salad bowl.

 Sprinkle over some mixed seeds and balsamic vinegar.

-If you liked this recipe why not share it with your friends and family or even further on Facebook!
+And if you liked this recipe, why not share it with your friends and family or even post it on Facebook!